N3tm4t3/Pwnagotchi-WS-V3-V4/README.md

 ---

 ## Step 1: Download and Install the Base Image
-1. Download the Pwnagotchi base image provided by jayfelony [here](https://github.com/jayofelony/pwnagotchi).
+1. Download the Pwnagotchi base image provided by jayofelony [here](https://github.com/jayofelony/pwnagotchi).
 2. Flash the image to your SD card using a tool like [Balena Etcher](https://www.balena.io/etcher/).

 ## Step 2: Download Custom Plugins